litospain/Hantek6022API/README.md

 that can be installed with

+    make debinstall

+which calls

-    sudo dpkg -i dist/hantek6022api_...
+    sudo dpkg -i hantek6022api_...

+for the latest debian package.
+This installs the python modules together with some utility programs.

-With the device plugged in, run the flashfirmware.py example,
+With the device plugged in, run `upload_6022_firmware.py`  (installed into `/usr/local/bin`) to bootstrap the scope for use.

-    python examples/flash_firmware_custom.py

-to bootstrap the scope for use.
-You can then write your own programs, or look at the current channel 1 scope trace via
+You can then write your own programs, or look at the current channel 1 scope trace via `python examples/scopevis.py`.

-    python examples/scopevis.py
+The program `capture_6022.py` (also in `/usr/local/bin/`) allows to capture both channels over a long time.

+The 256x downsampling option increases the SNR and effective resolution (8bit -> 12 bit) and allows very long time recording.
+The program uses the offset and gain calibration from EEPROM.
+It writes the captured data into `captured.out` and calculates DC and RMS of the data.

+    usage: capture_6022.py [-h] [-d] [-r RATE] [-t TIME] [-x CH1] [-y CH2]

+    optional arguments:
+      -h, --help            show this help message and exit -d, --downsample      downsample 256x
+      -r RATE, --rate RATE  sample rate in kS/s (20, 50, 64, 100, default: 20)
+      -t TIME, --time TIME  capture time in seconds (default: 60) -x CH1, --ch1 CH1     gain of channel 1 (1, 2, 5, 10, default: 1)
+      -y CH2, --ch2 CH2     gain of channel 2 (1, 2, 5, 10, default: 1)

 ## TODO